So Easy, Your Grandma Could Do It.

 Let’s get technical with a few numbers for you quant minded individuals like myself, soak in these statistics:

-- 94% of recruiter’s vet candidates on LinkedIn before hiring
+- 94% of recruiter’s vet candidates online before hiring

-- 82 percent of respondents reported leverage candidates online brand to recruit managers
+- 82% of recruiters leverage candidates online brand to recruit managers

 - 73% of 18-34 year olds found their last client or job online